nftreasure/project-y/README.md

 # NFTREASURE: Project Y
-Avax L1 for the next generation of social based marketing and sales
+Avax L1 for the next generation social marketing and sales experience